 - Clicks and app installs can be tracked as conversions at the campaign and ad group levels.

 With App Extensions, a customer’s device and operating system is automatically detected and will take the user directly to the correct app store, unlike Sitelink Extensions.
 If you’re currently using a Sitelink Extension to promote your app, switch to App Extensions moving forward.
-Sitelinks are great at taking customers to specific pages on your website but aren’t designed to take them directly to the app store.
+Sitelinks are great to take customers to specific pages on your website but aren’t designed to take them directly to the app store.
 As a result, a sitelink could directly customers to the wrong app store.

 Advertisers can add App Extensions by clicking Campaigns at the top of the page and click the Ad Extension tab.
 If not already selected, click App Extensions.

-Click Create new app extension and select the campaign and ad group that you want to add the app extension to.
+Click Create new app extension and select the campaign and ad group you want to add the app extension to.